openlayers/openlayers/tasks/readme.md

     node tasks/build.js build.json ol.min.js

-To export the `ol` symbol to somewhere else than the global namespace, a `namespace` option is available.
+To export the `ol` symbol to somewhere other than the global namespace, a `namespace` option is available.
 This can e.g. be useful for creating an ol3 AMD module, by simply providing a build configuration like the following:

 ```js
 {